 The reconstruction itself consists of multiple operations, the first of which involves the creation of the breast mound and is performed during or after mastectomy in a hospital under general anesthesia.
 Later surgeries, if necessary, may be done in the hospital or an outpatient facility, with either general or local anesthesia.

 There are several ways to reconstruct the breast, both with and without implants; your breast surgeon and plastic surgeon should work together with you in deciding which is best for you.

-Advantages over implant insertion are a more natural look and feel for the breast and abdomen, and elimination of any risks associated with silicone implants; disadvantages are scars at the breast and abdominal donor-tissue site.
+The advantages over implant insertion are a more natural look and feel for the breast and abdomen, and the elimination of any risks associated with silicone implants; disadvantages are scars at the breast and abdominal donor-tissue site.

 Most patients are tired and sore for a week or two, and recovery can take up to six weeks, but you will be released from the hospital in two to five days.
 Stitches are taken out in a week to ten days.
 A surgical drain may be left in place to prevent a build-up of fluid in the reconstructed breast; this will be removed after a week or two.

 The reconstructed breast will be numb following surgery, but it is possible that some sensation will return as time passes.
 Scars will fade, but not disappear.
 Periodic mammograms with a radiologist trained to examine breasts with implants are recommended.

 Breast reconstruction has not been proven to affect the recurrence of cancer or other diseases, chemotherapy, or radiation treatment.